Quick Answer

 Launching late can mean missing trends, losing customers, and falling behind competitors.
 Compressed timelines can also force teams to skip critical testing or design refinement.
 These shortcuts increase the risk of post-launch problems.

-Tip: Break the project into smaller milestones with clear deadlines.
+Tip: Break the product development process into smaller milestones with clear deadlines.
 Prioritize features that add the most value and delay lower-impact additions.
 You can also use rapid prototyping to test ideas without slowing progress.

 Budget Constraints